mobb-dev/cx-mobb-fixer-action/README.md

 # Mobb GitHub action for Checkmarx One GitHub Integration

 This action is used alongside the Checkmarx One's GitHub Integration (https://checkmarx.com/resource/documents/en/34965-68678-github-cloud.html) where Checkmarx publishes a scan report in the Pull Request's comment section.

-This action will monitor the presence of such comment and trigger a job to download the SAST report.
-The SAST report is submitted to Mobb vulnerability analysis engine and links the URL of the fix report to the PR.
-If you are using this on a private repo then the Mobb user the API key belongs to must have access to the repo and must approve github access for the user on the Mobb platform beforehand.
+This action will monitor the presence of such a comment and trigger a job to download the SAST report.
+The SAST report is submitted to the Mobb vulnerability analysis engine, and a fix is presented to the Pull Request's comment section.

+If you are using this on a private repo, the Mobb user to which the API key belongs must have access to the repo and must approve github access for the user on the Mobb platform beforehand.

 ![image](https://github.com/mobb-dev/cx-mobb-fixer-action/assets/5158535/da9221ef-1dd2-4b6d-b6ba-aa466b51e887)